Last updated on February 26th, 2023 at 03:12 pm

 As for cables, I love the low cable chest fly.

-Plus, using dumbbell flyes and cable exercise will help to separate the pecs, which once again will give them a more muscular appearance.
+- Dumbbell and cable flyes will help to separate the pecs and provide them with a more muscular appearance.

 - Be wary of your body fat levels, as this also plays a role in the shape of your pecs.